ABOUT WARD CEMETERY

 Pioneer Family

 Hungarian miners were second only to Italians as the most numerous immigrant group to work in West Virginia coal mines after the turn of the 20th century.
-There are several headstones in Ward Cemetery inscribed in the
+There are several headstones in Ward Cemetery inscribed in the Hungarian language (Magyar).
+Translated from Magyar to English, the above headstone reads:

 Here Lies